Stochastic Recursive Variance Reduction for Efficient Smooth Non-Convex Compositional Optimization: Introduction

-After the initial submission of the short version of this technical report, we are aware of a line of concurrent works by Zhang and Xiao \citep{zhang2019stochastic,zhang2019multi} who adapted the idea of SPIDER \citet{fang2018spider} and solve the stochastic compositional problem.
-More relevant to this work is \citet{zhang2019multi} which consider a special non-smooth setting for the compositional optimization problem where the objective function has an additive non-smooth term that admits an easy proximal mapping.\footnote{Such a setting has also been studied in \citet{wang2017accelerating,lin2018improved,huo2018accelerated}, among many others.
-Due to the lack of space, we satisfy ourselves with the smooth case and leave the analysis of the aforementioned non-smooth case to the future.} For a fair comparison, the IFO complexity upper bound obtained in \citet{zhang2019multi} is similar to ours (Theorems \ref{theo:SFOSPfinitesum} and \ref{theo:SFOSPonline}) yet with significant differences: (i) \citet{zhang2019multi} has the step-length restriction that SPIDER has in nature, and our work circumvent this issue, hence applicable to a wider range of statistical learing tasks; (ii) \citet{zhang2019multi} fixes the batch size, while our work theoretically optimizes the choice of batch sizes (Corollary \ref{coro:OPTBSfinitesum} and contexts) and further halves the IFO upper bound in its $\ep\to 0^+$ asymptotics, which potentially serves as a parameter-tuning guidance to practitioners.
+After the initial submission of the short version of this technical report, we are aware of a line of concurrent works by Zhang and Xiao \citep{zhang2019stochastic,zhang2019multi} who adopted the idea of SPIDER \citet{fang2018spider} and solve the stochastic compositional problem.
+More relevant to this work is \citet{zhang2019multi} which consider a special non-smooth setting for the compositional optimization problem where the objective function has an additive non-smooth term that admits an easy proximal mapping.\footnote{Such a setting has also been studied in \citet{wang2017accelerating,lin2018improved,huo2018accelerated}, among many others.} We omit the non-smooth part for a fair comparison, and the IFO complexity upper bound obtained in \citet{zhang2019multi} is similar to ours (Theorems \ref{theo:SFOSPfinitesum} and \ref{theo:SFOSPonline}).
+There are two significant differences between the two lines of works: (i) \citet{zhang2019multi} suffers from the step-length restriction that SPIDER has in nature, and our work circumvent this issue, hence applicable to a wider range of statistical learning tasks; (ii) Our work theoretically optimizes the choice of batch sizes (Corollary \ref{coro:OPTBSfinitesum} and contexts) and further halves the IFO upper bound in the asymptotic regime $1 \ll 2m+n \ll \ep^{-4}$ (\citet{zhang2019multi} fixes the batch size parameters in their comparable result), which potentially serves as a parameter-tuning guidance to practitioners. \citet{zhang2019stochastic,zhang2019multi} also study other important cases including adaptive batch size and multilevel nested compositional optimization \citep{yang2019multilevel} and obtain sharp convergence rates.

 \textbf{Contributions } This work makes two contributions as follows.
 First, we propose a new algorithm for stochastic compositional optimization called SARAH-Compositional, which operates SARAH/SPIDER-type recursive variance reduction to estimate relevant quantities.
 Second, we conduct theoretical analysis for both online and finite-sum cases, which verifies the superiority of SARAH-Compositional over the best known previous results.
 In the finite-sum case, we obtain a complexity of $(n+m)^{1/2} \varepsilon^{-2}$ which improves over the best known complexity $(n+m)^{2/3} \varepsilon^{-2}$ achieved by \citet{huo2018accelerated}.
 In the online case we obtain a complexity of $\varepsilon^{-3}$ which improves the best known complexity $\varepsilon^{-3.6}$ obtained in \citet{liu2017variance}.